lambdaclass/zksync-era/get_all_blobs/README.md

 `COMMIT_BATCHES_SB_FUNC_SELECTOR`: The function selector for commitBatchesSharedBridge.
 For a local node, this is typically 0x6edd4f12.

-This variables can be exported in the shell in order to run `make getallblobs` without passing them as arguments.
+This variables can be exported in the shell in order to run `make get-all-blobs` without passing them as arguments.